GoogleCloudPlatform/cloud-sql-iam-db-authn-groups/README.md

 - **PostgreSQL 14, 13, 12, 11, 10, 9.6**

 ## Overview
-The GroupSync service at an overview is made of Cloud Scheduler Job(s) and Cloud Run instance(s).
+The GroupSync example app at an overview is made of Cloud Scheduler Job(s) and Cloud Run instance(s).

 The Cloud Scheduler Job(s) are configured to run on the interval of your choosing (every 10 mins, 1 hour, daily etc.) When ran, the Cloud Scheduler calls a GroupSync Cloud Run service, passing in the configured request body from the scheduler, which contains parameters that tell the service which IAM groups and which Cloud SQL instances to sync and manage.